 - (1) Docketing.
 Immediately upon receiving a Certification Order, the Clerk shall docket and forward it to the Court. - (2) Preliminary Examination.
 The Court shall preliminarily examine the Certification Order for sufficiency. - (A) Clarification.
 If the Court believes any aspect of the Certification Order requires clarification, the Court may require the certifying court to amend the Certification Order accordingly. - (B) Record.
 If the Court determines all or any portion of the record before the certifying court would be beneficial in answering the certified question, the Court may require such portion be appended to the Certification Order. - (C) Dismissal for Insufficiency.
 If the certifying court is unable or unwilling to provide sufficient clarification or the portion of the record as requested by the Court, the Court may reject the Certification Order as insufficient. - (3) Order Accepting or Refusing the Question.
 The Court will issue an order either accepting or refusing the question at its sole discretion with or without cause. - (4) Briefing.
 If the Court determines the case should be briefed, a briefing schedule will be set and the parties notified.
 These rules control briefing to the extent not specifically contradicted by the briefing schedule or Court order. - (A) Acceptance of Briefs.
 No briefs will be accepted other than those pursuant to a briefing schedule. - (B) Citing to Record.
 A party wishing to direct the Court's attention to any portion of the record before the certifying court shall: - (i) If the portion is appended to the Certification Order, cite that portion of the Certification Order; or - (ii) If the portion has not been appended to the Certification Order, append the portion to the brief. - (5) Oral Argument.
 If the Court determines that the case should be argued, oral arguments will be set and the parties notified. - (d) Costs.
 Costs shall be the same as in civil appeals. - (1) Borne Equally.
-Costs shall be equally divided between the parties unless: - (A) Otherwise ordered by the certifying court in its Certification Order; or
+Costs shall be equally divided between the parties unless:

-- (B) Otherwise ordered by this Court. - (2) Commonwealth Exempted.
+- (A) Otherwise ordered by the certifying court in its Certification Order; or - (B) Otherwise ordered by this Court. - (2) Commonwealth Exempted.
 If the Commonwealth government or any of its instrumentalities is a party, it shall be exempted from paying its divided share. - (e) Certification.
 The Clerk shall certify the opinion in response to the Certification Order within 30 days after the issuance of such opinion.

 - [1] Subsection (c)(1).
 The Clerk is not required to notify parties of docketing, and parties are not required to enter appearances. - [2] Subsection (c)(2)(A)-(C).
 The Court is granted express authority to require the certifying court to clarify the Certification Order and append portions of the record or risk dismissal of the Certification Order.
-This is an extension of the Court's inherent authority and the language in Rule 5 (1992) requiring "distinct and definite" questions. - [3] Subsection (c)(4)(B).
-The following language, present in the 1992 version of Rule 5, has been removed: "[t]he fact that any part of the record has not been appended shall not prevent the parties or the Court from relying on it."
-The new rule seeks to have any portion of the record relied upon to be filed in this Court, either through subsection (c)(2)(B) or subsection (c)(4)(B)(ii). - [4] Section (d).
+This is an extension of the Court's inherent authority and the language in Rule 5 (1992) requiring "distinct and definite" questions. - [3] Section (d).
 If the government is a party, costs are still divided equally, but the government is not required to pay its share.

 Rule 14.
-Certified Questions: From Commonwealth Officials
+Certified Legal Questions: From Commonwealth Officials